 The Academy is interested in awarding full scholarships to one or two students from OSU-Tulsa.
 These students will participate in the Town Hall meetings and will attend free of cost.

 The Academy is looking for:

-If you are interested, download and complete the Student Participation Application Form and the Student Profile Form (both are Microsoft Word documents) and submit them to OSU-Tulsa Campus Life, North Hall 130 or email@example.com no later than Thursday, Aug.
+If you are interested, download and complete the Student Application Form and the Student Profile Form (both are Microsoft Word documents) and submit them to OSU-Tulsa Campus Life, North Hall 130 or email@example.com no later than Friday, Aug.
 30 for consideration.